If you’d like to be featured on our podcast or would like to collaborate with us, hit the link below.

 Rabindra Bhavan – Courtesy of newindianexpress

-This book describes Habib Rahman as an inscriber of the transition of India from a newly independent state to a strong republic, reflected through his architectural practice.
+Habib Rahman: The architect of independent India This book describes Habib Rahman as an inscriber of the transition of India from a newly independent state to a strong republic, reflected through his architectural practice.
 Authored by S. M. Akhtar.

 Habib Rahman brought in the “Bauhaus Style Of Architecture” in India.
 His buildings reflect the modern ethos of independent India.
 He broke out of the mundane ways of construction and adopted new construction material and technology in India.